SyncLipMAE: Contrastive Masked Pretraining for Audio-Visual Talking-Face Representation: Experiments

 \textit{Results.} \tabref{tab:avsr} reports WER on VFHQ, Hallo3, and HDTF.
-The visual-only head built on \name’s tokens achieves the best WER on all three sets: \(7.37\) on VFHQ, \(5.99\) on Hallo3, and \(5.78\) on HDTF, improving over Auto-AVSR by absolute \(0.76\), \(0.24\), and \(0.13\) respectively, and substantially outperforming AV-HuBERT on each set.
-These gains indicate that \name’s pretraining yields visual motion features that transfer effectively to sentence-level lip reading under the standard hybrid CTC/attention recipe.
+For AV-HuBERT, we use the official \emph{Large + Self-Training} checkpoint pretrained on LRS3 + VoxCeleb2 (En) and finetuned on LRS3-433h.
+The visual-only head built on \name’s tokens achieves the lowest WER on all three sets: \(7.37\) on VFHQ, \(5.99\) on Hallo3, and \(5.78\) on HDTF, improving over Auto-AVSR by absolute \(0.76\), \(0.24\), and \(0.13\), respectively, and outperforming AV-HuBERT on each set.
+These results indicate that \name’s pretraining yields visual motion features that transfer effectively to sentence-level lip reading under the standard hybrid CTC/attention recipe.

-\paragraph{Video dubbing.} We evaluate \emph{video dubbing}—re-synchronising the mouth region of a source video to a target speech while preserving identity, pose, and expressions—using a WanVACE-based model that supports both audio- and video-driven conditioning via a lightweight vocal-cue injection (details in~\secref{subsec:dubbing}).
-We report the metrics in~\tabref{tab:dubbing}. \textbf{$\mathrm{Sync}_{\mathrm{conf}}$} (identical to LSE-C) is computed with the \emph{stable SyncNet} evaluator from LatentSync~\cite{latentsync}, replacing the commonly used vanilla SyncNet whose scores are less reliable in our experiments~\cite{wav2lip}.
-Following SyncNet~\cite{syncnet}, for each short sliding window we form an audio–video distance curve over temporal offsets $\Delta\!\in\![-L,L]$:
+\paragraph{Video dubbing.} We train a WanVACE-based \emph{video dubbing} model on the same mixture of talking-face corpora used for \name\ pretraining and evaluate it on the HDTF, Hallo3, and VFHQ test splits, re-synchronising the mouth region of a source video to a target speech while preserving identity, pose, and expressions.
+The model follows a VACE-style unified interface and supports both audio- and video-driven conditioning via a lightweight vocal-cue injection (details in~\secref{subsec:dubbing}).
+We report the metrics in~\tabref{tab:dubbing}. \textbf{$\mathrm{Sync}_{\mathrm{conf}}$.} Identical to LSE-C, it is computed with the \emph{stable SyncNet} evaluator from LatentSync~\citep{latentsync}, instead of the vanilla SyncNet whose scores we found less reliable~\citep{syncnet}.
+Following SyncNet, for each sliding window we form an audio--video distance curve over temporal offsets $\Delta\!\in[-L,L]$: